 - All Inclusive

-We travel by train to the historic city of Poitiers.
+We depart and fly to France.
+Once we land we head for the historic city of Poitiers.
 After lunch, we drive to Angles-sur-l'Anglin and visit the impressive Upper Paleolithic facsimile at Roc-aux-Sorciers.

 Our adventure begins in Lussac-les-Chateaux, where we visit the fantastic La Sabline Museum of Prehistory and its wealth of exhibits.
 From here, we tour the Roc-de-Sers and then move on to La Chaire a Calvin, which is a rock shelter that takes its name from a local legend and boasts a frieze dating back around 15,000 years.
 Evidence of rhinoceri and tools crafted from bone and stone have been discovered here over the years.